jiweigang1/janito/docs/plugins/MIGRATION_COMPLETE.md

 ## Summary

-All 23 tools have been successfully moved from `janito/tools/adapters/local/` to the organized plugin structure in `plugins/`.
+All 23 tools have been successfully organized in the plugin structure in `plugins/`.
+The actual implementations remain in `janito/tools/adapters/local/` as the source of truth.

 ## Migration Results

+> [!NOTE]
+> The actual tool implementations remain in `janito/tools/adapters/local/` as the source of truth.
+The plugin system provides organized interfaces.

 ### 📁 File Manager Plugin (`plugins/core/filemanager/tools/`)

 - ✅ copy_file.py
 - ✅ create_directory.py
 - ✅ create_file.py